Marshall Tuck: 2014 election for State Superintendent

 The race received national attention, and money raised and spent on the campaigns exceeded that spent in that year's gubernatorial election between Governor Jerry Brown, and challenger Neel Kashkari.
-A recurring issue in the campaign was an ongoing legal challenge at the time to the state's laws which grant teacher permanent status ("tenure") after two years.
+A recurring issue in the campaign was an ongoing legal challenge to the state's laws granting teacher permanent status ("tenure") after two years.
 Tuck said he supported the students who brought the lawsuit, and wanted to see California law change to extend the amount of time before a teacher had to earn tenure or be let go.

 Tuck was among the top two vote-getters in the primary.
-In the general election, he lost to incumbent Tom Torlakson, receiving about 48% of the vote (2.9 million votes).